 How to Use Burrata Effectively in Recipes

-Pairing Burrata with Room-Temperature Ingredients
+Pairing it with Room-Temperature Ingredients

 Burrata’s delicate flavor and texture shine brightest when served fresh and at room temperature.
 Pairing it with ingredients like ripe tomatoes, fresh basil, and a drizzle of olive oil is a classic way to enjoy its creamy richness.
 Room-temperature ingredients ensure that burrata’s subtle creaminess isn’t overshadowed by overly cold or hot components.